csoftdev88/angular-scss/README.md

   `.spec.js` changes, all JavaScript sources are linted, all unit tests are run, and the all source files are re-copied to `build/app`.
 * `watch:markup` - When any `*.html` file within `src/` changes, all templates are put into strings in a JavaScript file that will add the template to AngularJS's [`$templateCache`](http://docs.angularjs org/api/ng.$templateCache) so template files are part of the initial JavaScript payload and do not require any future XHR.
 The template cache files are  `build/app/mobius-templates-*_*.js`.
 * `watch:jsunit` - When any `*.spec.js` file in `src/` changes, the test files are linted and the unit tests are executed.

+Most of this is very standard with the exception of 2 things:
+  * localisation task - This is a custom localisation grunt task.
+It just uses regex to match any text that is suffixed and prefixed with a _.
+For example _title_.
+It then replaces this with the text in the locale json using the text as a key.
+The locale is compiled X number of times, where X is each language in the tenant's locale directory
+   * index task - This is a simple task that runs through the index file and places some information about the environment and app it is building, such as environment=production, tenant=sandman etc. These meta fields are then read by a service so that you can lookup which settings to use when env specific settings are provided.

 ### Live Reload!